broadinstitute/wfl/docs/md/modules-covid.md

 **GET /api/v1/workload/{uuid}/workflows?submission={submission}&status={status}**

-Query WFL for all unretried workflows associated with workload `uuid`, filtering by any **optional** workflow filters specified as query params:
+Query WFL for all unretried workflows associated with workload `uuid`, filtering by any workflow filters specified as query params:

 - `submission` - Terra submission ID (must be a valid UUID)
 - `status` - Workflow status (must be a valid Cromwell workflow status)